Case Study — Design Engineering

 02

-Everything drifts in slowly.
+Every animation in Zenith Air follows one rule: slow down.
+Nothing snaps.
 Nothing bounces.
+Every element drifts in with purpose.
 Only the progress rail and content card animate.
-The header stays fixed.
-Restraint is luxury.
+The header stays fixed since restraint is luxury.

 03